gabek/GitYourFeedback/README.md

 * Google Cloud Storage bucket for storing the screenshots.
 * GitHub repository for storing the issues.

+## Dependencies
+* If you install via Cocoapods these dependencies are handled for you, as they're listed in the Podspec.
+* CLImageEditor is used for editing the screenshot after it's taken.
+This can be fore redacting personal information or calling out speficic items.
+* GRMustache is used to enable the Mustache templating used for `issueTemplate.md`.
+It allows iteration of the actual issue content without code.

 ## Installation

 GitYourFeedback is available through [CocoaPods](http://cocoapods.org).
 To install